There’s no need to break the bank in this expensive city – Check out our list of the best free things to do in

 8) Tour The City On The City Circle Tram Or Tourist Shuttle Bus

 The tram is actually a very cool way of travelling between the major Melbourne attractions.
 It will drop you at sites such as Fed Square, Parliament House and the fascinating Melbourne Aquarium.

 Trams run every 12 minutes, but the hours vary dependent on the day.
 Between Sunday and Wednesday you can jump on from 10am until 6pm.
 From Thursday to Saturday they go on until 9pm.

 There is also a free tourist shuttle bus every 30 minutes between 9.30am and 4pm, and this will take you to attractions like the Queen Victoria Market and Chinatown.

 If you stay on board, there will be a guide on the bus to educate you throughout the 1.5-hour route.
-Definitely one of the best free things to do in Melbourne.
+Definitely one of the best things to do in Melbourne.

 9) Get The St Kilda Foreshore Experience

 St Kilda beach area is another one of top Melbourne tourist attractions.

 There is a lot going on here, which means great people watching opportunities – especially on Acland Street, a favoured spot for pavement café lounging, window shopping and cake quaffing.

 The busy, vibrant beach area attracts everyone from fishermen to kite surfers, and the promenade and pier make for a lovely walk and epic views.